microsoft/libHttpClient/README.md

 * Optionally call HCSetHttpCallPerformFunction() to do your own HTTP handling using HCHttpCallRequestGet*(), HCHttpCallResponseSet*(), and HCSettingsGet*()
 * See sample CustomHttpImplWithCurl how to use this callback plus Curl https://github.com/curl/curl to make an HTTP implementation using Curl.

-## TODO

-Big things that still need to be done in rough priority order:

-* iOS sample
-* Android sample

 ## How to clone repo

 This repo contains submodules.
 There are two ways to make sure you get submodules.